thiagoa/menu_maker/README.md

 for the main menu, another renderer for the submenu (if needed), and so forth.

 Note this gem doesn't bundle CSS or Javascripts for you.
 It just eases complex HTML menu creation, keeping your code neat and clean.
-In fact, it can be used to create non-HTML menus; you have to supply your own renderers for that (more below).
+Actually, it can be used to create non-HTML menus; you have to supply your own renderers for that (more below).

 ## Brief history